xlladdins/xll/docs/Excel4MacrosH-P.md

 **HSCROLL**(**position**, col\_logical)

-Position    specifies the column you want to scroll to.
+Position&nbsp;&nbsp;&nbsp;&nbsp;specifies the column you want to scroll to.
 Position can be an integer representing the column number or a fraction or percentage representing the horizontal position of the column in the sheet.
 If position is 0, HSCROLL scrolls through your sheet to its leftmost edge.
 If position is 1, HSCROLL scrolls through your sheet to its rightmost edge.
 For charts that do not size with the window, use a fraction or percentage.

-Col\_logical    is a logical value specifying how the function scrolls.
+Col\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying how the function scrolls.

   - > If col\_logical is TRUE, HSCROLL scrolls through the sheet to
     > column position.